The Civil Services Exam (CSE) in India is a nationwide competitive examination conducted by the Union Public Service Commission (UPSC).

 |Exam mode||Offline / Pen and paper mode|

-For details on eligibility and age relaxation, see Civil Services Exam Eligibility
+For details on eligibility and age relaxation, see Civil Services Age Limit

-The Civil Service Exam popularly known as the IAS exam is conducted in three stages namely:
+The Indian Civil Service Exam (UPSC IAS exam / UPSC Civils) is conducted in three stages:

 - Civil Services Exam (Preliminary) – Objective Type